antonstefanov/rarg/README.md

 - `cmdliner` is hosted on `opam` | `rarg` on `npm`
 - it's likely that you would be more familiar with `cmdliner`'s API if you have an `OCaml` background and with `rarg`'s API if you are coming from other languages (including `JS`)
-- `cmdliner` is very mature and has a large ecosystem behind it, if you are already using it there's no point of switching to `rarg`
+- `cmdliner` is very mature and has a large ecosystem behind it
-- `rarg` has autocompletions, smaller API footprint and is simpler and less abstract in nature
+- `rarg` has autocompletions, smaller API footprint, validation, composable commands and is simpler and less abstract in nature

 ## Notes